-Broadloom is sold by either square yard or square foot in North America and may be sold by square meter in countries using the metric system.
+Broadloom is sold by either square yard or square foot in North America and may be sold by the square meter in countries using the metric system.
 Although Canada generally uses the metric system, it widely uses imperial measurements in the floor covering industry.

 One yard equals three feet, so a square yard (3 feet by 3 feet) contains nine square feet.
 Historically, the carpet was almost always sold by the square yard.
-However, hard surface flooring such as hardwood and tile are sold by square foot; so the carpet industry has largely converted to square foot pricing in order to streamline the options.
+However, hard surface flooring such as hardwood and tile are sold by the square foot; so the carpet industry has largely converted to square foot pricing in order to streamline the options.

 How Is Broadloom Installed?

 Broadloom is most often sold for the purpose of being installed wall-to-wall.
 In residential homes, it is usually installed over an underpad.
 In commercial applications, it may be glued directly to the floor.

 Because the broadloom comes in a specific width, installation can be tricky if the room is wider or narrower than the carpet.
 For rooms that are wider than the width of the roll, two or more pieces of broadloom will have to be seamed together.
 For rooms narrower than the width of the roll, the carpet will need to be cut down to the appropriate width.
 While doing so is not difficult, it usually means that the extra amount being cut off must still be purchased.